-Students wishing to join the Latin Images community may contact Eric Zales, Residence Life Coordinator/Educator for College Avenue Campus, 848-932-7209.
+Students wishing to join the Latin Images community may contact Michele Lam, Residence Life Coordinoator for College Avenue Campus, 848-932-7209.

 The Paul Robeson community was established in 1976 and is a symbol of acknowledgment of the late Paul Robeson, a celebrated African-American activist, scholar, artist, athlete, and Rutgers graduate.
 This community places special emphasis on aiding first-year students as they make the transition from high school to college.
 It encourages community interaction and involvement, scholarship, as well as self-growth.
 Community members stress cultural enrichment and awareness among themselves, other members of the residence hall and the Rutgers community.
 They work collaboratively with staff and faculty mentors towards academic achievement and excellence.
 The community strives to engender curiosity, interest and understanding of the history and origins of the African Diaspora and the relevance and importance of that understanding in day to day life.

 All first-year students affiliated with SAS, SEBS, and RBS schools are eligible to apply.
 Students will be co-enrolled with fellow community members in The Black Experience in America (3 credits) course through the Department of Africana Studies.

 The Paul Robeson community is located in Mettler Hall on the College Avenue Campus.
 Students with questions about participating in the program should contact Ariel Leget.
 For more information visit Living Learning Communities.